OlliMeeco/meecodocs/guides/card-and-slots.md

 * custom
 * services

-We can also search a certain card template by its `name`:
+We can also search a certain Item template by its `name`:

 ```bash
 curl --request GET \